By the time you read this, I'll have been asked; "How do I get to be a Pirate?" somewhere in the neighborhood of a million times.

 If, in the face of overwhelming responsibilities and general personal abuse, your enthusiasm continues unabated, you must then convince the Member sitting across the table from you to be your sponsor.
 If he agrees he will be responsible for your actions as a Candidate.
 He will be your guide through your first year with the Pirates.

 Having got a sponsor, you must now convince about forty other utter skeptics, [who can at any time, for any reason, vote to terminate you] that the Seattle Seafair Pirates can use you, and that if allowed to become a Seafair Pirate you won't wreck civilization.

 So, now you're a Candidate.
-You are looking down the road at a long hard year ahead of you. [about eight out of ten Candidates drop out] IF you've got what it takes, you might just make it to the end, and that last all important night of your Membership vote, where you either wash out or become a Pirate.
+You are looking down the road at a long hard year ahead of you.
+(If you don't feel like quitting at least twice during your candidacy we're not doing it right!)
+IF you've got what it takes, you might just make it to the end, and that last all important night of your Membership vote, where you either wash out or become a Pirate.
 What comes in-between is often silly or maddening, and sometimes both.
 But take it from me, it's all worth it.

-If you're really serious about becoming a Seafair Pirate, the surest way is to contact a Member while were out on an operation. [we'll be the one's dressed as pirates] If you're too shy for that, you can fill out the online application.
-Please be aware that the Seattle Seafair Pirates are not prepared to accept applications from candidates under the age of 21 at this time.
+If you're really serious about becoming a Seafair Pirate, the surest way is to contact a Member while were out on an operation.
+(We'll be the one's dressed as pirates!)
+If you're too shy for that, you can fill out the online application.

 GOOD LUCK TO YA MATE!

 |VIDEO & PICTURE ALBUM||

 Moby Duck and other costs.
 Thank you for your